Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: Topological Spaces

 topologized as a closed subset of $X \times Y$.
-For example, the join of two circles is a figure 8 and the point that the two circles have in common is the basepoint. \item The {\it{smash product}} $X \wedge Y$ is $(X \times Y)/(X \vee Y)$, the product $X \times Y$ modulo the collapsing of the join $X \vee Y$ to a point, which becomes the basepoint.
-This is topologized as a quotient of $X \times Y$.
-For example, $S^1 \times S^1$ is the 2-torus, whereas $S^1 \wedge S^1$ is the 2-sphere $S^2$.
+For example, the join of two circles is a figure 8 and the point that the two circles have in common is the basepoint. \item The {\emph{smash product}} $X \wedge Y$ is given by